IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 1. Specify the Facebook Application ID and click **Save**.

-## Configuring the {{site.data.keyword.amashort}} Client SDK for iOS
+## Configuring the {{site.data.keyword.amashort}} client SDK for iOS
 {: #facebook-auth-ios-sdk}

 ### Installing CocoaPods
 {: #facebook-auth-cocoapods}

-The {{site.data.keyword.amashort}} Client SDK is distributed with CocoaPods, a dependency manager for iOS projects.
+The {{site.data.keyword.amashort}} client SDK is distributed with CocoaPods, a dependency manager for iOS projects.
 CocoaPods automatically downloads artifacts from repositories and makes them available to your iOS application.

 1. Open Terminal and run `pod --version` command.
 If you already have CocoaPods installed, the version number is displayed.
 You can skip to the next section of this tutorial.